Starting a business in the USA can be confusing for many foreign companies.

 They could also direct liability dis-equally at different members, meaning some members have limited liability and some are without.
 This is like the limited partnership model previously described.

-Finally, an LLC could have the same limited liability like a corporation, meaning none of the members are legally responsible for profits and losses, and the obligations of the LLC.
+Finally, an LLC could have the same limited liability as a corporation, meaning none of the members are legally responsible for profits and losses, and the obligations of the LLC.

 One difference from corporations is that some states require LLCs to designate a future date at which the LLC will automatically dissolve.